Disney's Extreme Skate Adventure: Reception

 The console releases received "generally favorable reviews" according to the review aggregation website Metacritic.
 Reviewers were mixed on the merits of the game's simplified mechanics for a younger audience.
 Describing the title as "Tony Hawk for a younger audience", Kaiser Hwang of IGN noted "the number of moves has decreased, as has the difficulty", finding it to be a "watered-down experience".
 Michael Lafferty of GameZone similarly noted that the game "may be a bit too simplistic" for older players, citing the "scaled-down trickset and limited controls".
 In contrast, Jeff Gerstmann of GameSpot found the game to be challenging and enjoyable by "kids and adults alike", citing the increased difficulty of the game's challenges across levels.

 Critics were mostly positive about the design of the stages.
 Gerstmann described the levels as "impressively large" and appropriately designed around the limitations of the reduced simpler trick set.
 Adam Pavlacka of PSM noted the level design was what "really makes (the game) shine", writing that the worlds were "true to the original film".
 Critics were also largely positive on the game's visual presentation.
 Although commending the game for "running smoothly (and) animating just as well", Hwang noted the game's "lack of defining or memorable effects".
 Describing the game as having a "good look to it", Gerstmann praised the game's "bright and colorful" presentation and "solid" animation.
 GamePro called the GameCube version "a good rental, but make sure you try it before you cough up the 40 bucks to buy it."
 (Note: GamePro gave the GameCube version 3/5 for graphics, 2/5 for sound, and two 3.5/5 scores for control and fun factor.)

-The Game Boy Advance version received above-average reviews according to Metacritic.
+The Game Boy Advance version received "mixed or average reviews" according to Metacritic.
 Frank Provo of GameSpot observed that the game's presentation was not "as realistic or technically ambitious" as its counterparts, noting that the environments were not "colorful or detailed enough".